Johnny Hetki

-John Edward Hetki (May 12, 1922 – January 10, 2019) was a long relief pitcher in Major League Baseball who played for the Cincinnati Reds, St. Louis Browns and Pittsburgh Pirates in all or parts of eight seasons spanning 1945–54.
+John Edward Hetki (May 12, 1922 – January 10, 2019) was an American long relief pitcher in Major League Baseball who played for the Cincinnati Reds, St. Louis Browns and Pittsburgh Pirates in all or parts of eight seasons spanning 1945–54.
 Listed at 6 ft 1 in, 202 lb, Hetki batted and threw right-handed.
 He was born in Leavenworth, Kansas.

 Minor league career

 Hetki first played in the Minor Leagues at the age of 18.
 He had a promising debut, winning 16 games and losing 10 for the Albuquerque Cardinals of the Arizona–Texas League in 1941.
 Hetki then was signed by the Reds organization before the 1942 season, and he went 4–1 with a 2.16 ERA with the Birmingham Barons before joining the Ogden Reds, where he was 13–8 and led the Pioneer League with a 2.24 ERA.
 Overall, he finished the split season with a 17–9 record and a 2.22 ERA in 29 games pitched.
 His career was interrupted, however, by two years of military service during World War II.